 On the security front, you get OpenVPN, L2TP/IPsec, PPTP, and SSTP protocol support, and you can choose which one you prefer manually, or leave it to the software to select the protocol automatically.
 Furthermore, you get a kill switch, and private ‘zero knowledge’ DNS solution, among other privacy boons.
 And speaking of privacy, there is no logging of network traffic such as connection times or IP addresses.

 The main disadvantage of ExpressVPN is the price of its subscription plans, which are a bit expensive, and there’s no way to try the service for free.
 Still, the provider does offer a hassle-free 30-day refund.
-Out of the three plans available, as usual, the annual subscription represents the best value, and you also get three free months (to make 15 months in total).
-The packages available are:
+Out of the three plans available, as usual, the annual subscription represents the best value, and you also get three free months free.

 Number of servers: 700+ | Server locations: 70+ | IP addresses: 200,000+ | Maximum devices supported: 3-5

-VyprVPN fully manages its own network which allows the provider to deliver excellent speeds as we saw in our tests – download speeds were particularly strong.
+VyprVPN fully manages its own network which allows the provider to deliver excellent speeds as we saw in our tests – download speeds were particularly strong, although, results weren't that good for servers in Asia.
 You won’t have trouble finding speedy connections, either, since this VPN operates more than 700 servers in over 70 locations.

 Apart from the standard security protocols and 256-bit encryption, you also benefit from the VyprDNS service and NAT firewall.
 One of the more interesting security features is the provider’s own Chameleon protocol, which aims to prevent deep packet inspection, VPN blocking and throttling.